top of page

 The Story

-How to Sue the Klan is the story of how Five Black women from Chattanooga used legal ingenuity to take on the Ku Klux Klan in a historic 1982 civil case, fighting to hold them accountable for their crimes and bring justice to their community.
+How to Sue the Klan is the story of how five Black women from Chattanooga used legal ingenuity to take on the Ku Klux Klan in a historic 1982 civil case, fighting to hold them accountable for their crimes and bring justice to their community.
 Their victory set a legal precedent that continues to inspire the ongoing fight against organized hate.

 On April 19, 1980, four Black women stood waiting for a cab on Chattanooga’s 9th St. when a car passed, driven by a local Ku Klux Klan leader.
 His passengers, also Klansmen, worked together to fire shotgun blasts from the open window.
 The gunfire wounded the four friends, and a fifth woman was struck by flying glass as the Klansman continued up the road, firing more shots.
 In criminal court, an all-white jury acquitted two of the Klansmen and sentenced the third to just nine months.
 He served only six.
 Civil unrest followed the verdict, sparking national attention and that of the Center for Constitutional Rights in New York City.
 The organization had been waiting for the right opportunity to use a new legal strategy against hate groups in civil court.